UIUC-iSchool-DataViz/spring2019/week11/lecture11.md

  * Images can be shared everywhere
  * Embedded videos using YouTube, Vimeo, FB video, etc
  * [SketchFab](https://sketchfab.com) scenes can be shared on Reddit, Facebook, and Twitter
+ * Your webpages can be linked of course!

 notes:
 The internet is visual, and increasingly about video (or at least animated gif)